maciejjedrzejczyk/audiogist/README.md

 ### Customizing RAG Processing

-When using LM Studio, the application leverages Retrieval-Augmented Generation (RAG) to:
+The application leverages Retrieval-Augmented Generation (RAG) to:

 1. Break long transcripts into manageable chunks
 2. Process each chunk independently